felixrieseberg/Ghost-Desktop/docs/developer-workflow.md

  * `ember electron:test --server` runs the same tests, but in a live-reloading development mode.
 It uses incremental builds to allow for a fast dev/test workflow.
  * `npm run test` or `grunt validate` runs JSCS (a code style checker) and the QUnit tests together.
 It is also what our CI system runs whenever you make a pull request.
  * `npm run build` or `grunt build` compiles Ghost Desktop into a standalone binary (.exe on Windows, .app on OS X).
- * `npm run build-native-deps` compiles native dependencies using the Electron headers.
+ * `npm run build-native-deps-64` (or -32, if you're running on a 32 bit machine) compiles native dependencies using the Electron headers.
 It should be run whenever you run `npm install`.